 90° cable management system

 The headset has its cable guide directly at the back of the headset frame so that you can easily organize the cables to run unobtrusively down the back of the performers.
 The cable guide slides from side to side, so it can be moved out of, for example, the camera view.
 The special construction also separates the cables from the boom movement, which ensures that cables are not pulled on when the boom is moved.
-This helps ensure a longer life to the mic cables.
+This helps ensure a longer life for the mic cables.

 The cable is often the weak spot on these types of mics, but we have opted to use the same size cable (Ø 1.6 mm (.06 in)) as on our 5 mm (0.20 in) mics.
-They are extremely rugged, do not become entangled and are equipped with an inner core made of Kevlar that withstands rough pulls.
+They are extremely rugged, do not become entangled, and are equipped with an inner core made of Kevlar that withstands rough pulls.

-The cable, capsule and boom design, ensure immunity to noisy wireless devices.
+The cable, capsule, and boom design, ensure immunity to noisy wireless devices.
 Headsets are typically connected to a wireless belt pack and we offer a comprehensive mix of adapters to suit the many wireless transmitters available.
 When used with an adapter, the connector is our MicroDot but we also offer hardwired terminations to suit the most popular systems from manufacturers such as Shure and Sennheiser.
 All of our connectors are equipped with rugged strain relief.